 Koh Yao Yai and Koh Yao Noi

 Talking about beautiful islands for an island hopping Thailand adventure: Yao Yai and Yao Noi are hidden gems!
 A short speedboat ride towards the East of Phuket will take you to these two fairly unknown islands and it was only till my 12th time in Thailand that I made it out here.
-Nowadays it is among my secret island hopping Thailand tips and for sure one of the best islands in Thailand.
+Nowadays it is among my secret island hopping Thailand tips and for sure has one of the best beaches in Thailand.
 Come here to get the untouched Thai islandlife.
 Mass tourism does not exist here yet: pristine white sand beaches, deserted bays, authentic local restaurants, amazingly friendly people, wild monkeys and great back roads to explore on a scooter.